tatsuyamoriguchi/portfolio/SleepTracer_Requirements.md

 * Screenshots (correct sizes based on devices)

 ## Marketing Resouces
-* Marketing regions
+* Marketing regions: United States
-* App web site
+* App web site: To be decided
-* SNS channels to promote
+* SNS channels to promote: Facebook, Twitter, YouTube
-* SEO
+* SEO: Google
-* SNS/Web site ad
+* SNS/Web site ad: To be decided
-* Analytic method
+* Analytic method: To be decided
-* Media promotion
+* Media promotion: To be decided